sigmundch/web-ui/README.md

     export DART_PACKAGE_ROOT=file://`pwd`/packages
     dartium --allow-file-access-from-files browser_tests.html

-    # To compile the mdv one template example
-    tools/tool template samples/mdv_one/mdv_one/views.tmpl

 You can run `browser_tests.html` from [Dartium][Dartium] launched with `--allow-file-access-from-files` or from a Dart enabled [DumpRenderTree][drt], which can be downloaded prebuilt for [Ubuntu Lucid][drtlucid],